Free cars for low income families

 Organizations that provide free cars

-Below is a list of agencies to try for a free vehicle.
+Below is a list of agencies to try for a free vehicle near you.
 The staff there can show qualified low income families or the working poor how to apply for a auto program.
 Some of the transportation services may also prioritize single moms or dads that need a free car for a combination of work, school, and childcare.
 Almost all of the organizations are focused on assisting residents that live in a specific area, such as a state, county, or local municipality, however there may be some exceptions.

 1-800-Charity Cars is a national charity organization.
 It provides free vehicles to a wide array of qualified low income clients and families.
 Example of beneficiaries include families transitioning from public assistance to a new job or training, Victims of domestic violence, the medically needy, Individuals living in transitional housing units or shelter.
 There may also be charity cars for veterans, the working poor, and military members or their families.